 - Boost your eco-credentials by being solar-powered

-- No worries about system performance or operational hiccups
+- No worries about system performance or operational hiccups as the solar provider handles maintenance and performance issues.

 - Immediate positive cash flow from the onset